 Qualls recalls, “When I got to first base, I was never booed so bad in my life.
 We got back to Chicago and I got all this hate mail.
 You could tell by the handwriting it was just kids, little Mets fans: ‘You bum, don’t show up in New York.’
 I don’t get any letters like that anymore.”12

-Qualls has mused about the possibility that he and “Tom Terrific” could do autograph sessions together, but since the Imperfect Game, the two have met only once.
+Qualls has mused about the possibility that he and “Tom Terrific” could do autograph sessions together, but since the Imperfect Game, the two met only once before Seaver died in 2020.
 It came less than a week later as the Mets visited Wrigley Field.
 The pair crossed paths while running in the outfield, and as Qualls tells it, Seaver said, “‘You little (bum), you cost me a million dollars!’
-We both laughed and kept running.”13 Although Qualls gets together every few years or so with his old Cubs teammates for card shows, he still hasn’t seen Seaver.
+We both laughed and kept running.”13 Although Qualls gets together every few years or so with his old Cubs teammates for card shows, he still hadn’t seen Seaver.
 Any merchandise that bears both autographs has been signed separately.
 “I saw a [co-signed] ball turn up on the Internet, and I said, ‘I ain’t doin’ that crap no more!’”

 Qualls platooned with Young for several weeks in July and August.
 Leo Durocher paid him a rather backhanded compliment at the time.
 “He’s not a great ballplayer.
 He doesn’t have a strong arm and he’s not a topflight outfielder.
 But Jimmy can run and he tries.
 He’s trying all the time.
 And he also thinks out there, because he’s always alert.
 At the plate he won’t give you the long ball either.
 But he’s a smart hitter.
 He goes with the pitch.
 He’s all right with me.
 I like the way the kid plays.”14